pathunstrom/accepting-your-success/write-out.md

 out.
 I stand on a stage and be vulnerable because I needed people to do that for me.

 We are community.
-You should recognized it by now, but if you haven't let me introduce you to my favorite slogan in Python: Come for the language, stay for the community.
+You should recognize it by now, but if you haven't, let me introduce you to my favorite slogan in Python: Come for the language, stay for the community.